Skip to content

 HEALTHY TEACHING (Biblical)

-• Confidence not fear: "Greater is He in you than Satan in world" (1 John 4:4).
+• Confidence not fear: "Greater is He in you than Satan in the world" (1 John 4:4).
 Teach victory, not terror

 🙏How to Pray Against Spiritual Attack